syncfusion-content/wpf-docs/wpf/TabControl/ContextMenu.md

 ### Adding custom context menu item for the tab items

 You can add the custom context menu item for the tab item using the [TabItemExt.ContextMenuItems](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~ContextMenuItems.html) property.
+You can perform any operation by handling the `CustomMenuItem.Click` event.
 You can enable it by setting the [TabControlExt.IsCustomTabItemContextMenuEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~IsCustomTabItemContextMenuEnabled.html) property to `true`.
 The default value of `TabControlExt.IsCustomTabItemContextMenuEnabled` property is `false`.

 {% tabs %}
 {% highlight XAML %}